Table of Contents

 For your and your dog's safety, you should:

 - Be sure your dog is 100% obedient to your commands.

 - Take him on a few shorter walks to prepare for the larger hike.
-This will give you a better idea of whether it’s going to be too much for him.
+This will give you a better idea of whether it will be too much for him.

-- Make sure your dog has proper identification on their collar.
-A microchip or GPS tracking collar would be good to have as well, but they aren’t necessities.
+- Make sure your dog has proper identification on its collar.
+A microchip or GPS tracking collar would be good to have as well, but they aren't necessities.

 RELATED: How to Prepare Your Dog for Camping

 Size is a factor as well.
 If you have a small dog, the hike may be overwhelming for him.

 Any dog over 40-50 pounds is probably a good dog to take with you outdoors.
 That’s not to say that small dogs are any less in shape than large dogs.

 They just have to take more steps to cover the same distance, and that can be exhausting.

 A mile for a Pomeranian is not a mile for a Mastiff—the smaller dog is more likely to tire faster, regardless of fitness level.